devedge/merkle-tree-gen/README.md

         "3b071f3d67e907ed5e2615ee904b9135e7ad4db666dad72aa63af1b04076eb9d",
         "9c005dd47633f54816133136a980dac48968c3ddb1d5c6d4f20d76e2295034ae",
         "c27f85771711ec1c70129714ed5c9083c96f1f12506203f46590c2146a93fae2"
-    ],
+    ],  // required
     hashalgo: 'sha256', // optional, defaults to sha256
-    hashlist: true      // optional, defaults to false.
-If true, the array elements will be treated
+    hashlist: true      // optional, but it is required to be set to 'true' for this example to work.
+                        // It defaults to 'false', but when it is 'true' the array's elements are
-                        // as hashes and become leaves of the Merkle Tree }
+                        // treated as hashes and become the leaves of the Merkle Tree }

+// Generate the tree
 merkle.fromArray(args, function (err, tree) {

     if (!err) {